How Far Ahead Do LLMs Plan? Uncovering the Latent Horizon in Chain-of-Thought Reasoning: CoT Planning Horizon

 To illustrate this, we focus on explicit compositional tasks, where their initial final-answer planning is near random, shown by Parity, Cycle and Subsum in \cref{fig:probing-answer-by-layer-full}\&\ref{fig:probing-answer-by-layer-full-32b}.
-Analysis of the full planning dynamics reveals that precise final-answer planning only emerges one step before the reasoning completion, such that the probability of final answers remain flat before the final spike in the end, as depicted by the two examples in \cref{fig:full}: the final answer for Parity is planned only after the counting of all digits, and for Cycle, it is planned only after observing a complete path or cycle.
+Analysis of the full planning dynamics, depicted by the two examples in \cref{fig:full}, reveals that the precise final-answer only emerges one step before the reasoning completion, such that the probability of final answers remain flat before the final spike in the end: the final answer for Parity is planned only after the counting of all digits, and for Cycle, it is planned only after observing a complete path or cycle.
+As answer tokens are natural continuations of the CoT reasoning process, they act as anchors that reflect short-sighted internal planning, which fails to capture multi-step foresight.

 To demonstrate quantitatively, we parse the CoT trajectories and obtain the final-answer probability at each critical intermediate steps.
 For Parity, we report the probabilities of CoT positions right after counting each digit.
 As shown in \cref{tab:myopic}, the probing only converges at the final counting position, exceeding 90\%, while for preceding positions, the accuracy hovers around random guessing as 50\%.